Lesterpaintstheworld/terminal-velocity/research/economic/economic_models.md

 # Economic Models (Revised)
+- **Integration Opportunities**: Identify areas where economic models can be enhanced or merged with character arcs and thematic elements to support the narrative's coherence.

 ## Overview
 This document integrates the Universal Basic Compute (UBC) into existing economic models, highlighting its impact on resource distribution and equity.
 It emphasizes the importance of equitable access to resources and the role of technology in shaping economic interactions.